sdsc-hpc-students/hpc-training-spring2019/w10-06-07-19/README.md

 ## WEEK 10:  06/07/19

 ## TOPICS:
+* Jupyter Notebooks Jupyter Notebooks
+## PRESENTED BY: Bailey Passmore and Mary Thomas
 * Data Analytics (Tensor flow; torch)
 * Machine learning (Horovod)
 ## PRESENTED BY: Dr. Mahidhar Tatineni ( )

 ## READING AND PRESENTATIONS:
+* Jupyter Notebooks by Bailey Passmore:
+This is the link to my GitHub repos: github.com/bailatrix/repositories ** Try these repos (Note: Some of the notebooks don't load on the first try, but they are all there and working!):
+  * PharmaPy: Reading csv files.
+Almost no data cleaning.
+Lots of detailed graph building with matplotlib.
+  * WeatherPy: Uses openweathermap API to import data.
+Minimal data cleaning and formatting in pandas.
+  * London-Traffic-Trends: Lots of data cleaning in pandas and simple use of matplotlib for visualizations.

 * [Presentation on Machine learning (Horovod):](https://github.com/sdsc-hpc-students/hpc-training-spring2019/blob/master/wk10-06-07-19/DL_TensorFlow_PyTorch_Horovod.pdf)

 ## TASKS: